CHAPTER 6

 "And said to the mountains and rocks, Fall on us, and hide us from the face of Him that sitteth on the throne, and from the wrath of the Lamb:"

-Why will these people be trying to hide under rocks and in the mountains?
-Because when the heaven is "rolled together as a scroll", it reveals a glimpse of God.
-They will see a glimpse of Heaven.
-They will see a glimpse of God the Father sitting on His throne.
-They will also see Jesus, the Lamb of God.
-They will see that the Lamb is very angry.
-These people wanted to hide from "the wrath of the Lamb" (Jesus).
+Why will these people be trying to hide under "rocks" and in "the mountains"?
+Because when the heaven is "rolled together as a scroll", it will reveal God Almighty.
+They will see that Heaven is real.
+They will see God the Father sitting on His throne.
+They will also see Jesus, the "Lamb of God."
+They will also know that the Lamb is very angry.
+These people will want to hide from "the wrath of the Lamb" (Jesus).
 Hebrews 10:31 warns us: "It is a fearful thing to fall into the hands of the living God."
 The Lamb of God, which is Jesus, is angry.
-He is very angry about all the evil done in the earth.
+He is very angry will all the evil on the earth.
 He is very angry that His children are being murdered.
 Most of all He is very angry because these people will be refusing to accept Him as their Saviour.
 They will be refusing to accept His sacrifice.
 Jesus gave His life on the cross for them.
-Jesus is called the Lamb in this verse.
-People will see Jesus as the Lamb.
+Jesus is called the "Lamb" in this verse.
+People will see Jesus as the "Lamb".
 In other words, He will have all the scars of being crucified, and He is very angry.
+These people will know that He had died for all their sins and that He is very angry with them because they rejected Him.

 God has been verifying all through His Word, especially in Revelation, that it is His will to REVEAL Himself to us.
 God wants us to know Him, and to come to Him.
 Jesus says in Matthew 11:28: "Come unto me, all ye that labour and are heavy laden, and I will give you rest."
 Jesus asks people to "Come" to Him.
 Every single person ever born has had, or will have, the opportunity to be saved.
-The people living on the earth during the Tribulation Period also will have had the opportunity to be saved.
-However, this is not the reaction of the unsaved during the Tribulation Period.
-They are crying to the rocks and the mountains, not to the Lamb of God.
+The people living on the earth during the Tribulation Period will also have had the opportunity to be saved.
+However, this will not be the reaction of the unsaved during the Tribulation Period.
+They are crying to the "rocks and the mountains", not to the "Lamb of God".
 The Lord is very, very angry.
 Just look at the next verse!